silvenon/silvenon.com/readme.md

 ## CSS-in-JS

 I'm very passionate about CSS, but I was bad at controlling the cascade and errors were hard to detect.
-Methodologies like BEM were too much typing, so when I first saw CSS-in-JS, especially the ones that utilize tagged template literals like styled-components and emotion, something just clicked and styling became fun again.
+Methodologies like BEM were too much typing, so when I first saw CSS-in-JS, especially the ones that utilize tagged template literals like styled-components, emotion and astroturf, something just clicked and styling became fun again.

-On this site I'm using [emotion], which is very similar to styled-components.
+On this site I'm using [astroturf], which has a an API similar to styled-components and emotion, but it's based on CSS Modules and is able to extract CSS into a file.

 ## MDX